unstoppabledomains/live-docs/src/allow-my-users-to-manage-existing-domains/meta-transactions.md

 For example, `resetFor` is the meta-transaction version of `reset`.
 This method has an additional `signature` argument as the last parameter.

 {% hint style="info" %}
-For CNS, the meta-transaction versions of `Registry` functions are implemented in the [SignatureController.sol](https://github.com/unstoppabledomains/dot-crypto/blob/master/contracts/controllers/SignatureController.sol) contract, not in the registry itself.
-The source code for signature validation can be found in [SignatureUtil.sol](https://github.com/unstoppabledomains/dot-crypto/blob/master/contracts/util/SignatureUtil.sol).
-{% endhint %}

-{% hint style="info" %}
-For UNS, the meta-transaction versions of `Registry`  functions are included in the registry.
+For UNS and CNS, the meta-transaction versions of `Registry`  functions are included in the registry.
 The source code for signature validation can be found in [RegistryFowarder.sol](https://github.com/unstoppabledomains/uns/blob/main/contracts/metatx/RegistryForwarder.sol).
 {% endhint %}

 ## Token nonce